MeKo-Tech/workflows/README.md

 | deploy-branch.yml | Force-pushes a release from a git ref (e.g. a given tag or branch) to a dedicated deploy branch (e.g. `staging`) which can be tracked for automatic deployment with third-party app platforms |
 | deploy-docker.yml | Deploys a release from a git ref to a remote host using Docker Compose and SSH |

-Check [examples](https://github.com/Primoxo/workflows/tree/main/examples) for further details how to configure complete DevOps workflows
+Check [examples](https://github.com/MeKo-Tech/workflows/tree/main/examples) for further details how to configure complete DevOps workflows

 ## Using Workflows from this Repository

 ### Github Settings
 1. Make sure THIS repository can be used for workflows which are specified at other repositories in this organization.
 Navigate to `repository settings` -> `Actions` -> `General` and select `Accessible from repositories in the organization`.
 2. Configure the referencing repository to use workflows from other repos in the organization.
-For the other repository navigate to `repository settings` -> `Actions` -> `General` and select `Allow all actions and reusable workflows` or `Allow Primoxo actions and reusable workflows`
+For the other repository navigate to `repository settings` -> `Actions` -> `General` and select `Allow all actions and reusable workflows` or `Allow MeKo-Tech actions and reusable workflows`

 ### Using in a Workflow